State and Federal Agencies

 Working together toward conservation

-Since 1937, state fish and wildlife agencies have shared a partnership with the Wildlife and Sport Fish Restoration program and the manufacturers who pay excise tax through the Wildlife Restoration and Sport Fish Restoration Acts.
+Since 1937, state fish and wildlife agencies have shared a partnership with the Office of Conservation Investment and the manufacturers who pay federal excise tax through the Wildlife Restoration and Sport Fish Restoration Acts.
 Together, we fund conservation on an extraordinary scale — more than $1 billion a year.

 Making conservation happen on the ground